 NJ Employment Discrimination Attorneys Handle Many Types of Cases

-Many law firms that represent victims of employment discrimination have experience working with clients in a variety of cases, including these examples:
+Our firm represents victims of employment discrimination.
+We have experience working with clients in a variety of discriminatory situations, including these examples:

 - Hiring and firing